 High-Voltage (HV) board.

-most cases your warranty will have already expired anyway.
-I
+in most cases your warranty will have already expired

-have seen instances where someone has stated that Maytag repaired
+anyway.
+I have seen instances where someone has stated that

-not interrupt refrig/freezer from staying cold in the meantime.
+but not interrupt refrig/freezer from staying cold in the

-I ACCEPT NO RESPONSIBILITY FOR ANY DAMAGE OR INJURY THAT MAY
+meantime.
+I ACCEPT NO RESPONSIBILITY FOR ANY DAMAGE OR

 1- Unplug Refrigerator

 3- Remove the two (2) 1/4" screws holding the ice/water